-Unfortunately friends of the participants will not be allowed on the roof top.
-The roof is a restricted access area.
+Unfortunately, friends of the participants will not be allowed on the roof top.
+The roof is a restricted area.
 Give Kids The World will have an event photographer taking pictures from the roof, ensuring that each participant gets a picture of himself or herself going over.
 However, your family and friends CAN watch from the pool deck.
 This area will have the best view for photographs!

 All members of the Over the Edge technical team are IRATA and SPRAT certified industrial rope access technicians.
 We also rely on the help of volunteers from local fire departments, SWAT teams and AMGA Guides to assist with the ropes.
 All have extensive training in areas like rope rescue and/or are instructors in rope rescue or climbing.

 The Over the Edge technical team regularly orders new ropes.
-They are inspected by our qualified technical staff at the start and end of each event.
+They are inspected by qualified technical staff at the start and end of each event.
 During the event, safety checks are performed for each person before they rappel, and every 2 1/2 hours the team re-inspects all the rigging.